 Freedom to Operate

 The early planning of medical device startups often involves consideration of freedom to operate.
 Freedom to operate (FTO) is the ability of a company to make or sell products without legal liabilities to third parties based on IP.
 While consideration of FTO is important to any startup seeking commercialization, it is critical to medical device companies because research and development costs are so great and global competition so fierce.
 To assess risks to freedom to operate, a qualified IP attorney or firm will review patents, publications, and other literature to uncover any relevant IP rights.
 After analyzing the results, an IP attorney can provide a legal opinion as to whether the company’s product or process poses a risk of infringement.
-FTO search, analysis, and opinions are so instrumental to identifying barriers to commercialization that they are often required for outside investment.
+FTO search, analysis, and opinions are so instrumental to identifying barriers to commercialization that they are often required before additional investment.

 If a FTO opinion suggests that there is likely freedom to operate, many medical device founders will choose to protect their innovations with patenting.
 A patent is a form of intellectual property that gives an inventor exclusive rights to their invention; competitors are excluded from making, using, or selling the patented invention without the patent owner’s consent for a set period of time.
 To be awarded a patent, technical information about the invention must be disclosed to the public in a patent application and the inventor must demonstrate that their product or process is novel.

 In some scenarios, medical device founders may opt to keep their innovations private.
 Inventions that are not disclosed to the public through formal patent applications can be protected as trade secrets.
 The definition of a trade secret is not uniform but generally encompasses the proprietary information of a company, that is commercially valuable, subject to reasonable efforts to maintain its secrecy, and unknown to its competitors.
-This type of intellectual property may include practices and processes such as formulas, designs, patterns, compilations, devices, methods, techniques, etc. Trade secrets must be kept secret; if a trade secret becomes public, its status may be lost.
+This type of intellectual property may include practices and processes such as formulas, designs, patterns, compilations, methods, techniques, prototypes or devices, etc. Trade secrets must be kept secret; if a trade secret becomes public, its status may be lost.
 Because trade secrets are not registered with a government agency, they can be more easily subject to misappropriation.

 Medical device founders may seek intellectual property protection in the form of trademarks.
 Trademarks are often used to protect brand names but they may include other recognizable words, phrases, symbols, or designs that can be used to identify a business’s goods and services.
 Trademark registration is a valuable way to protect a company’s marketing investment in its brand.
 A trademark strategy typically begins with a search to uncover potential barriers to trademark clearance, such as similar marks.
 This is important knowledge for medical device startups to obtain upfront to avoid wasting branding assets and posing unnecessary challenges to investment and commercialization.
 Ultimately, trademark registration can be effective at discouraging competitors from using a company’s products or services without permission and warding off copycats that may try to use its likeness for profit.